pwhittin/zauberon/README.md

 ## Basic Model Concepts

-1. All zauberons have an integer counter that can never be negative.
+1. All zauberons have a counter that can never be negative.
 2. All zauberons travel in a helix at the same constant axial speed.
-3. The change in position over time of zauberons is described by a radius, axial vector, and radial angle.
+3. The change in position over time of zauberons is described by a radius, axial vector, radial angle, and direction of rotation.
 4. As zauberons move their integer counter decrements by one for each period of travel.
 5. zauberons 'collide' when they are at the same position within a 3D space at the same time.
 6. When collisions occur a collision function executes on each set of colliding zauberons, and returns the new state of